For more information, please contact:

 The Standing Senate Committee on Fisheries was created in May 1986 to deal exclusively with matters relating to fisheries, which were, until that date, the purview of the former Standing Senate Committee on Agriculture, Fisheries and Forestry.
 The name was changed to Fisheries and Oceans in December 2002 to better reflect the scope of its activities.

-Over the last 12 years, the Standing Senate Committee on Fisheries and Oceans has published more than 16 substantive reports.
+Over the last decade, the Standing Senate Committee on Fisheries and Oceans has published a great number of substantive reports.
 Its special studies have dealt with numerous aspects and issues pertaining to Canada’s fisheries and oceans.

 SELECTED LEGISLATIVE WORK

 The Standing Senate Committee on Fisheries and Oceans generally conducts special studies and is less frequently called upon to consider legislation.
-However, during the previous session of Parliament, three bills were referred to the committee: Bill S-3, An Act to amend the Coastal Fisheries Protection Act, Bill S-224, An Act respecting National Seal and Seafood Products Day; and Bill C-555, An Act respecting the Marine Mammal Regulations (seal fishery observation licence).
+However, during the previous session of Parliament, five bills were referred to the committee: Bill S-208, An Act respecting National Seal Products Day, Bill S-203, An Act to amend the Criminal Code and other Acts (ending the captivity of whales and dolphins), Bill S-238, An Act to amend the Fisheries Act and the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act (importation of shark fins), Bill C-55, An Act to amend the Oceans Act and Canada Petroleum Resources Act, and Bill C-68, An Act to amend the Fisheries Act and other Acts in consequence.